thosgood/this-weeks-finds/markdown/week17.md

 trivial.
 This is a new attempt and Broda has told me that the arguments for the earlier invariant being trivial do not apply.
 Here's hoping!

-9) Solutions to the Wheeler DeWitt Constraint of Canonical Gravity Coupled to Scalar Matter Fields, by H.-J. Matschull, preprint, 7 pages in LaTeX available as [`gr-qc/9305025`](http://xxx.lanl.gov/abs/gr-qc/9305025).
+9) "Solutions to the Wheeler DeWitt Constraint of Canonical Gravity Coupled to Scalar Matter Fields", by H.-J. Matschull, preprint, 7 pages in LaTeX available as [`gr-qc/9305025`](http://xxx.lanl.gov/abs/gr-qc/9305025).